 Teresa McDade, Microsoft's Director of Work and Life Benefits, echoed the importance of supporting workers outside of organizational headquarters.
 She shared the organization’s initial rationale for requiring all U.S. suppliers to provide paid leave to their employees: namely, that if FFPs were important for “the health, well-being and diversity of [Microsoft] employees," then those policies were just as valuable for workers deeper in the supply chain who “are also critical to our success.”
 This line of thinking, she says, is more relevant and critical than ever in the current context.

-Companies that have put in the work over the years to establish strong FFPs found that they were able to adjust and build upon their already strong foundation when COVID-19 hit.
+Companies that have put in the work over the years to establish strong FFPs found that they were able to adjust and build upon their already strong foundation to fight coronavirus' impact on families.
 Flavia Miranda, Leader of Total Rewards Strategy and Design at Johnson & Johnson, noted, “In line with our commitments to prioritize the health and well-being of our employees, we acted quickly to introduce new policies and benefits to support employees in balancing their personal and professional responsibilities and prioritize their emotional, mental and physical well-being.”

 Looking beyond a U.S. multinational corporate perspective, lessons from abroad point to opportunities for local and smaller businesses interested in addressing child care during the pandemic and beyond.
 Rudaba Zehra Nasir, Global Lead for Employment and Childcare at the International Finance Corporation’s (IFC) Gender and Economic Inclusion Group, pointed to Artistic Milliners, a denim manufacturer and exporter in Pakistan, as a prime example of a company that has adapted its existing child care center to serve the caregiving needs of essential workers in the community, following guidance included in IFC’s latest publication, Childcare in the COVID-19 Era: A Guide for Employers.
 Multi-stakeholder child care models are one solution to increase access among small and medium enterprises (SMEs), with similar successful cases also documented in the U.S.